nfldac-ken/led_blocks_tutorial/single_LED_modifyColour.md

 ```

-# LED blocks with the BBuBIOLbox : Single LED : Adding colour : Modify the code.
+# LED blocks with the BBuBIOLbox : Single LED : Adding colour : Change the code.

+## Try the code.
+Click ``|Download|`` to try it out on the connected MicroBit and
+to see what it does.

+> press one button, then the other, then both together

 ## Add some colour to the LED on the box

 In the code blocks, find the **on button A pressed** island block.

-> In the ** strip set pixel color** sub-block
+> In the ** strip set pixel color** instruction

 >> change the **rgb(10,10,10)** values to **rgb(100 ,0 ,0)**